ixrock/XTranslate/README.md

 1) Many ways to get translation from texts within web page:
 - double-click on the word

-select text and get translation right after one of the following actions:
+Select text and get translation right after one of the following actions:
 - press hotkey defined in extension settings (`Alt + Shift + X` by default)
 - click on the XTranslate icon appeared near selected text
 - release mouse button after selecting a text (this option is turned off by default)